Alana Mathura dies while awaiting trial for daughter's murder

 Newsday understands she was hospitalised earlier this week after she began acting "erratically" in prison.

-Her cause of death is yet to be determined.
+The cause of her death is yet to be determined.

-Newsday contacted Prison Commissioner Carlos Corraspe, who said he was unable to comment due to the sensitivity of the matter.
+Newsday contacted Prison Commissioner Carlos Corraspe, who said he was unable to comment owing to the sensitivity of the matter.

 Mathura and her husband Andrew Mathura, 65, were charged on October 15, seven months after Hannah’s remains were found buried in a shallow grave in the backyard of the family’s Butu Road, Valsayn home.